KatasPioneers/RoadWarriors-Pioneers/Architecture/Architecture.md

 Filter and whitelist certain emails
 Customers should be able to add, update, or delete existing reservations manually as well.
+Items in the dashboard should be able to be grouped by trip, and once the trip is complete, the items should automatically be removed from the dashboard.

 # User Registration Service